-God, who is the creator and giver of life, has promised eternal life to those who believe in His Son Jesus Christ (Romans 10:9-13).
-Satan on the other hand has come to kill, steal and destroy (John 10:10).
+God, the creator and giver of life, has promised eternal life to those who believe in His Son Jesus Christ (Romans 10:9-13).
+But, on the other hand, Satan has come to kill, steal and destroy (John 10:10).
 He is variously called: the destroyer, the father of lies and the accuser of the brethren.
 Satan comes disguised as an angel of light.
 His proposals, suggestions and counsels appear reasonable, balanced, practical, sensible and responsible, but his intention is death and destruction.

-Since Christ said a tree is known by its fruit (Luke 6:44), knowing the character of God and of Satan, we can readily recognise by its fruits, the traits of each in the works that are done.
+Since Christ said a tree is known by its fruit (Luke 6:44), knowing the character of God and of Satan, we can readily recognise by its fruits the traits of each in the works done.

-The anti-life, and anti-family movement readily and repeatedly use falsehoods and half truths.
+The anti-life and anti-family movements readily and repeatedly use falsehoods and half-truths.

-Satan’s web of lies deceives the unsuspecting, leading them, as lambs to the slaughter, to death.
-It is not just a physical death that Satan brings, but, more importantly, spiritual death.
+Satan’s web of lies deceives the unsuspecting, leading them, as lambs to the slaughter, to death – spiritual death.

 Organisations and even countries can be tricked into embracing ways of thinking and acting that can only be described as godless, if not evil.
 These traits can be attributed to the actions of evil spirits and demons.

 Readers may be familiar with the reference made to the “prince of the kingdom of Persia” in the book of Daniel, chapter 10.
-The book of Job (chapters 1 and 2) describe Satan’s attack, with God’s permission on Job.
+Likewise, the book of Job (chapters 1 and 2) describe Satan’s attack, with God’s permission, on Job.